 Getting an abnormal result

-About one in 20 women who have a cervical screening test will get an abnormal result.
 If you get an abnormal result, it doesn’t mean you have cancer.
-It means that you have some changes to the cells from your cervix (called dyskaryosis).
-These changes might go away on their own, but for some women the changes might develop into cancer if not treated.
-If your cervical screening test shows abnormal cells, you’ll be offered further tests to see if you need treatment.
+It means that you have some changes to the cells from your cervix.
+This is called dyskaryosis.
+These changes might go away on their own, but for some women, they might develop into cancer if they’re not treated.
+What happens next depends on how abnormal your cells are.

 Borderline or mild changes